-The undeveloped parcel contains a tributary to Clear Creek which is identified on the USGS map and by the National Wetlands Mapper bisecting the western half of the annexation area.
+The undeveloped parcel does not contain a recognized watercourse.
 Development within the annexation area will require the filing of a plat.
 This development action will require compliance with all city codes, ordinances and manuals in place at the time of plat submission.